Constellations Of Maria: Seattle Chapters

 A sobbing overtakes me.
 I find the linoleum floor of my kitchen, press my hands to the black and white squares.
 The smell of mice leaks from the white cupboards.
 I gasp in salt and desperation.
 I run out to the back alley in case her tour bus is still parked, but it’s gone and she’s gone too.

 I decide to stop taking pills and tell Violet we can’t see each other, since she’s been my go-to for downers.
-It means I won’t see Little Bird either, but I know I need to let go and can’t face myself for Levi’s absence, until I get clean.
+I need to let go and can’t face myself for Levi’s absence, until I get clean.
 I ask myself if I’d been completely clean, would I still have told Han about Jean Louise?
 Han honors friendship more than anything.
 A tattoo of friendship in black letters crosses her chest, placed neatly below her collarbone.
-I probably would have still told her, but maybe it would have turned out differently if I hadn’t confided in her while also swallowing pills.

 I sweat in my bed for a week, my body aching from the absence of downers that once made everything feel calm and light.
 Summer turns into a sick fever with the dying sun.
 The only thing that pulls me up from my sickbed is Solace’s unexpected knock on my door.
 We walk through Capitol Hill, past all the mansions with empty porches.

 “I want to leave this city.”
 I stare down at all the buildings and the water even further out glistening.
+The snowcapped mountains.
 The bay a giant blue.
-The snowcapped mountains behind them.
+The water that expands outward—further until it reaches the sea.
+I can feel the salt of it on my skin from here.

 Sarah Maria Medina is a poet and a fiction/creative non-fiction writer from the American Northwest.
 Her writing has been published in Midnight Breakfast, PANK, Split This Rock, Raspa Literary Journal, and elsewhere.
 She was a finalist in Indiana Review’s 2015 Poetry Prize.
 She is also the poetry editor at Winter Tangerine.
 She is at work on several projects.
 Visit her at www.sarahmariamedina.com or @crushedmagnolia